Evaluating Standard Feature Sets Towards Increased Generalisability and Explainability of ML-based Network Intrusion Detection: Explainable ML-based NIDS

-In this section, the classification results listed above will be zoomed in and explained by utilising the SHAP technique.
-SHAP is used to determine the features that contribute towards the final prediction, and hence the classification performance of the ML models.
+SHapley Additive exPlanations (SHAP) is a common XAI technique developed by Lundberg and Lee \cite{lundberg2017unified}.
+It is based on an additive feature importance method of calculating the Shapley values, known as \textit{KernelSHAP} and \textit{TreeSHAP}.
+Compared to other XAI methods, SHAP has a strong theoretical foundation and can be used to explain the output of any ML model.
+SHAP presents new methods that have shown enhanced performance compared to alternative techniques.
+KernelSHAP is a kernel-based calculation approach for Shapley values, inspired by local surrogate models.
+TreeSHAP is used to explain tree-based ML models such as decision trees, random forest, and extra trees by leveraging their internal `tree' structure to speed up the explanation process.
+When implemented, SHAP explains the ML prediction of each data sample $x$ by calculating the importance of each feature based on its contribution to the ML prediction process.
+Equation \ref{eq2} defines the explanation as specified by SHAP,

+where $g$ is the explanation model, $z^{\prime} \in\{0,1\}^{M}$ is the coalition vector of features used, $M$ represents the maximum coalition size, and $\phi_j \in R$ is the Shapley value of feature $j$.
+When using SHAP to determine feature importance, the features with larger Shapley values are more important.
+SHAP calculates the average of importance per feature across the dataset using Shapley values.
 The Shapley value defines the amount of contribution of a feature value per data sample.
 The mean Shapley value is the average of the Shapley values across all test samples.
 A higher mean Shapley value indicates a stronger influence of the feature value over the final prediction of the model.
 Hence, a more important feature to analyse and investigate is indicated by a larger Shapley value.
-The top 20 features are displayed in Figures \ref{cic nf}-\ref{bot cic}.
-The features (y-axis) are ranked based on their mean Shapley values (x-axis) across the whole test data samples used to evaluate the ML models.
-Each figure presents the mean Shapley values as determined by the KernelSHAP and TreeSHAP methods for the DFF and RF models respectively.
-For efficient comparison, the mean Shapley values have been normalised to a scale from 0 to 1.
-The results will be analysed separately for each dataset due to a similar feature set and attack type.